Vertexia57/Lost/doc/Lost/Data Handling within Lost.md

 		lost::endFrame();
 	}

+	// Lost handles data automatically, you DON'T need to unload data you load
+	// it will be unloaded automatically when the program closes
+	//
+	// Unloading is just there just incase you want to unload data in the middle of your program

 	// Each load requires a matching unload, even if it's for the same image lost::unloadTexture(texA);
 	lost::unloadTexture(texB); // We don't have to use texB here as texA is the exact same reference